Skip to content

 Important

-In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
-Once you are ready to start implementing a set of tests for your application we recommend to review the Frameworks section.
+In this section, we describe a simplified process to provide a basic understanding of SpiraTest integration.
+Once you are ready to start implementing a set of tests for your application, we recommend reviewing the Frameworks section.

 To create a new Rapise test linked to a SpiraTest test case, go to File > Create New > New Test.
 This will bring up the following dialog box: